 - Can I haul my normal traps the same day I haul Ventless traps?

-No, each day will be dedicated to exclusively hauling experimental traps.
+No, each trip will be dedicated to exclusively hauling experimental traps.
+But you

 - Each leg covers a large area, are we expected to haul all traps in a single day?

 Yes, but within reason, in some cases nearly 100 miles may be covered.
 Extremely

 isolated sites may be eliminated simply because of logistical constraints.

 - What if we miss a day due to weather or a breakdown?

 We would go the next available day.